 Full Customer View

 One of the primary benefits of CRM integrations is the opportunity to acquire a full customer view.
 By centralizing information about email, phone, and even social media communication, the sales team can always act based on the latest interactions.
-Thus, ensuring that nothing falls through the cracks.
+Thus, ensuring an omnichannel customer experience and a seamless customer journey.

 Moreover, if a customer profile contains not only the communication history but also all of their relevant documents and invoices — true personalization offers can be created.
 For instance, if your team sees that a client has been making purchases less regularly, a small discount can be offered to reel them back in.
 Since retention is of utmost importance, it’s easy to see how this is a definite advantage of CRM integrations.